NOTE: As of May 2023, we are ONLY accepting applications from graduate students for the 2023-2024 school year.

-To be considered for this job, you MUST meet both of these criteria.
+To be considered for this job, you MUST meet these criteria.

 - Be available Wednesdays from 8 a.m. to 10 a.m. in the fall

-- Be a TAMU student through at least Spring of 2024
+- Be a TAMU student through at least Spring '26

 NOTE: Graduate student positions are paid hourly.
 We are not currently offering assistantships to new hires.
 Students must be eligible to work in the United States and graduate students must have approval from their department.